Contact us now

 Hoa Lo Prison Museum

 Often called the “Hanoi Hilton,” this museum tells powerful stories of endurance and resilience.
-Walking through its quiet corridors offers deep insight into Vietnam’s complex history.
+Walking through its quiet corridors offers deep insight into Vietnam’s complex history, and it serves as a sobering, necessary counterpoint to the city’s cheerful street life.

 Tran Quoc Pagoda, West Lake